Tips for Managing Stress When You Have Sjogren’s Syndrome

-Sjogren’s syndrome is a rare, autoimmune disease in which a person’s immune system mistakenly attacks glands that produce secretions such as tears (lachrymal glands) and saliva (salivary glands).
+Sjogren’s syndrome is an autoimmune disease in which a person’s immune system mistakenly attacks glands that produce secretions such as tears (lachrymal glands) and saliva (salivary glands).
 This causes dryness in the mouth and throat and in the eyes, leading to discomfort and pain.

 Because Sjogren’s syndrome can be stressful to deal with, here are some tips that might help.

 The symptoms of Sjogren’s syndrome can develop on their own (primary Sjogren’s syndrome) or occur alongside other autoimmune diseases such as lupus or rheumatoid arthritis (secondary Sjogren’s syndrome).

 Understanding the nature of common Sjogren’s symptoms, like dry eyes and dry mouth, and knowing how to deal with them can help ease irritation and the stress and frustration it causes.

 One helpful idea is to note these symptoms and the steps you take to address them in your personal health record, making it easier to recognize and treat them as they arise.

 It is important to stay active and fit at all times.
 Develop a schedule where you are able to allocate time for both work and leisure.

 Proper diet, good hydration, and maintaining healthy interactions with family and friends, colleagues, and caregivers can all help in reducing stress.

 Exercise can be a good way of relieving stress, and can help improve joint mobility and reduce swelling.
 Consult your doctor or physiotherapist for a personalized exercise regimen.
 Make sure not to overdo any activity that can potentially cause injury.

 Autoimmune diseases such as Sjogren’s syndrome are highly likely to be triggered by environmental factors such as pollution, infections, certain medications, diet, and allergy-causing agents.
 Make a note of potential environmental triggers, and try to steer clear of them as much as possible.